ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 A pure form of the described four cultures does not exist.
 Any organization has elements of all four cultures.
 Nevertheless each organization has a core culture, a dominant culture which all other cultures have to serve.
 E.g. a military think tank might be driven by competence and collaboration while still serving the general control culture of the military.

 The connection of leadership and culture is significant.
 E.g. a cooperative leader can be in struggle when acting inside of a control culture.
 Control cultures need bold and clear commands, while the leader would try to intensify collaboration.
-This can turn to an unresolveable conflict between the leader and the organization.
+This can turn to an unresolvable conflict between the leader and the organization.

 Leadership has to be in line with the problem domain the organization is acting in.
 Is the domain complex, innovative and competitive, like for example in software development, a control driven leader might not be of much use.
 Such problem domains demand for cooperation and competence.